Manufacturers are spending a significant portion of their budgets on trade promotions that aren’t effective.

 Your customers will benefit from data transparency when you make business reviews and compliance reporting available.
 It creates a sense of confidence through in-depth analysis reporting to distributors and operators.

 For example, you can offer a Distributor Business Review report to distributors to show transparency in your data and to provide detailed information back to the customer.
 Access to this information helps both parties make more informed decisions compared to making decisions on the fly.
-This level of transparency is priceless because it builds a stronger connection between you, your employees, and your customers, a trust that generally goes hand in hand with client loyalty.
+This level of transparency is priceless.
+It builds a stronger connection between you, your employees, and your customers, a trust that generally goes hand in hand with client loyalty.

-In the interest of transparency, ensure that your sales reps have full access to all your data, so they can pull reports and generate reviews for your distributors and operators.
+In the interest of transparency, ensure that your sales reps have full access to all your data.
+Then they can pull reports and generate reviews for your distributors and operators.